 How To Make Miso Soup

-1. Add 4 cups of water, onions and dashi powder to a pot and bring to a boil.
+1. Bring the soup to a boil.
+Add 4 cups of water, onions and dashi powder to a pot and bring to a boil.

-2. Lower the heat, cover and cook for about 10 minutes, until the onions are tender.
+2. Let it simmer.
+Lower the heat, cover and cook for about 10 minutes, until the onions are tender.

-• Make it traditional.
-For the traditional miso soup with tofu and seaweed, bring the water and dashi to a boil, add the tofu and cook for 2 minutes.
+• Traditional.
+For the traditional soup with tofu and seaweed, bring the water and dashi to a boil, add the tofu and cook for 2 minutes.
 Follow the same steps for dissolving the miso paste, and finish by adding the seaweed (wakame).

-• Make it vegan.
+• Vegan.
 Use kombu dashi instead or regular dashi which is made with bonito flakes (katsuobushi).
 Also, make sure that the miso paste you are buying doesn’t contain any dashi and is 100% miso paste only.

-• Make it more filling.
+• More Filling.
 Add a couple of pieces of mochi to the soup when it’s boiling and cook them until they have softened.
 I love eating miso soup this way as I am obsessed with the chewy texture of rice cakes.

 soybean paste

-• Drink it hot but not boiling.
-Miso soup is best enjoy when it’s eaten hot and not boiling.
+Drink it hot but not too hot.
+Miso soup is best enjoy when it’s hot but not boiling hot.
 That’s because the flavors of the soup are delicate and more pronounced when the temperature isn’t too elevated.

-• Use the sweetest onions to enhance amami.
-Amami means sweet taste in Japanese.
+Use the sweetest onions to enhance sweetness (amami).
 My mother’s miso soup tastes best when it’s made with a sweeter type of onion so it infuses the broth with sweetness.
 Onions such as Vidalia or Walla Walla are good options, as well as yellow onions.
 Avoid using white onions as they have a strong astringent taste.

 Japanese soup